Why Does My Sink Smell?

 How to Prevent Your Sink Smelling

-To avoid a blocked sink the rule of thumb is to be careful as to what you put down your drain and take regular action to clear any small deposits that might be forming.
-Wastes with hair catching properties are ideal for keeping hair, soap scum and other solids from making their way into the drain.
-Never pour grease down your drain and to remove grease from pots and pans simply wipe with a paper towel before rinsing.
+Dom Lees-Bell, bathroom expert at Drench advises "to avoid a blocked sink the rule of thumb is to be careful as to what you put down your drain, and take regular action to clear any deposits that might form.
+Ensure that you don't pour grease down your drain, and we recommend opting for a waste with hair catching properties to prevent hair, soap scum and other solids from making their way into the drain."

 The above methods every week or two should prevent the drains in your home from developing any nasty residue that can congeal and form an unpleasant smell.
 If a smelly drain is something of a persisting issue, it might be worth seeking professional advice from a plumber as it could be due to an external issue rather than an internal issue.